Smokey8979/wt901c_ros2/README.md

 sudo reboot
 ```

-### What the install script does
+### What the Install Script Does
-- Installs required system packages
+- Installs required system dependencies
-- Installs USB–RS485 kernel modules (CH340 support)
+- Enables USB–RS485 kernel modules (CH340 support)
-- Removes conflicting services (brltty)
+- Removes conflicting services (`brltty`)
 - Adds udev rules for stable device naming
-- Adds the user to the dialout group
+- Adds the user to the `dialout` group
-- Installs imu plugin for rviz2
+- Installs the IMU plugin for `rviz2`

 ---